North East Surnames: Carlisle to Cruddas

 The Claverings featured prominently in the civic and political history of Newcastle and the North East.
 In medieval times, a Sir Robert Clavering was Member of Parliament for Northumberland from 1386 and a Sir John Clavering was the county’s MP from 1406.

-In later times a James Clavering was Mayor of Newcastle in 1607 and 1618; a John Clavering was the town’s Mayor in 1629; Sir James Clavering its mayor in 1663.
-This James was also MP for Durham from 1658 and another Clavering, Sir Thomas Clavering served as that county’s MP from 1768.
-A Sir Thomas Clavering was the Mayor of Hartlepool in 1761, 1770, 1783 and 1801.
+In later times, a James Clavering was mayor of Newcastle in 1607 and in 1618; a John Clavering was mayor in 1629 and Sir James Clavering mayor in 1663.
+This James was also an MP for Durham from 1658 and another Clavering called Sir Thomas Clavering served as that county’s MP from 1768.
+Sir Thomas Clavering was the mayor of Hartlepool in 1761, 1770, 1783 and 1801.